electrode-io/xarc-run/REFERENCE.md

     - **string** - ie: `"tty,sync"`
     - **array** - ie: `["tty", "sync"]`
   - `execOptions` - options to pass to [child_process.spawn] or [child_process.exec]
-  - `xclap` - Object as options for xclap execution
+  - `xrun` - Object as options for xrun execution
     - `delayRunMs` - milliseconds to wait before actually running the command
   - `env` - Object of environment flags to set.
 It is actually `Object.assign`ed into `execOptions.env`.